breck7/thebook/readme.md

 ### Chapter 1 - Grid Notation and Basic Parsing

 In all of these chapters we expect you will be using the language of your choice.
-I will use the term "MonkeyBanana" to refer to language you are using (since I don't know what that language actually will be).
+I will use the term **MonkeyBanana** to refer to language you are using (since I don't know what that language actually will be).

 Most general purpose languages should be easy to work with (C, Ruby, Python, Java, Haskell, PHP, etc).
 However, languages that merely "encode data", aren't really the right tool for the job.